anjabergmann/HATman/README.md

 					it is near pacman?
 			* A ghost-ghost --> can walk through walls and doesn't care about the labrinth at all ???
 			* Key --> can lock a way for a few seconds ???
-* All the graphical stuff (draw sprites and a fancy designed labyrinth [only peaces so that they can be used to make a random created labyrinth] and so on)
+* All the graphical stuff (draw sprites and a fancy designed labyrinth [only pieces so that they can be used to make a random created labyrinth] and so on)
 * Music (for Hatman-Version perhaps: Moonlight Sonata)
 * Make labyrinth random